IT IS AGREED as follows:

 SKUs: individual product records as stated in the Software and as determined by the Supplier from time to time.

-Software: the online product information management and digital asset management application known as Pimberly which is provided as a service and is described in and shall the functionality set out in Schedule 2, subject to the Maximum Usage Limits stated in Schedule 1, and is hosted via Amazon Web Services (“AWS“) provided by the Supplier as part of the Services.
+Software: the online product information management and digital asset management application known as Pimberly which is provided as a service and is described in and shall perform the functionality set out in Schedule 2, subject to the Maximum Usage Limits stated in Schedule 1, and is hosted via Amazon Web Services (“AWS“) provided by the Supplier as part of the Services.

-Storage: the amount data uploaded to the Software by the Customer and as determined by the Supplier from time to time.
+Storage: the amount of data uploaded to the Software by the Customer and as determined by the Supplier from time to time.

 Subscription Term: has the meaning given in clause 13.1 (being the Initial Subscription Term together with any subsequent Renewal Periods).

 Users: those employees, agents and independent contractors of the Customer who are authorised by the Customer and are accordingly provided with access to use the Services and the Documentation, as further described in clause 2.4.

 Virus: any thing or device (including any software, code, file or programme) which may: prevent, impair or otherwise adversely affect the operation of any computer software, hardware or network, any telecommunications service, equipment or network or any other service or device; prevent, impair or otherwise adversely affect access to or the operation of any programme or data, including the reliability of any programme or data (whether by re-arranging, altering or erasing the programme or data in whole or part or otherwise); or adversely affect the user experience, including worms, trojan horses, viruses and other similar things or devices.

 - Clause, schedule and paragraph headings shall not affect the interpretation of this agreement.